ykim18mica/mica-gd220/lectures/w3-box-model.md

 }
 ```

-It's the same with the height:
+You can set the height the same way:

 ```css
 div {